Swap76/Move_Assets_To_Google_Drive/README.md

 * Then Add a new key in the DB for Tracking Upload for this refer [Mongo Help](./mongo_setup.md).
 Run this commands in mongoshell

-* Use following commands for running the programmes:- For running a single thread program
+* Use following commands for running the programmes:- For running a single thread program (Please make sure you create temp folder before running the program)
     ```
     python3 singleThread_Upload.py
     ```
-    For running a multi thread program
+    For running a multi thread program (Please make sure you create folders for downloading files)
     ```
     python3 multiThread_Upload.py
     ```